lenarduzziadam/AirportEscapeCapstoneFall25Group/bug_reports/bugReport001.md

 **Testing Method:** Manual testing

+__Reproduction of Bug:__
+    **Reproduction rate:** 10 out of 10 attempts (bug always produces itself (likely problem with code))

+    **Steps of reproduction:**
-**Reproduction of Bug:** 1.
-Open App
+        1. Open App
         2. click "My layover" button
         3. As soon as you load in notice how the location/location is not showing up until after an option is selected.

 __Enviorment:__